HMS-Core/hms-network-demo/README.md

 ## Introduction
 This project contains the sample code for network-url and network-filemanager of HUAWEI Network Kit.
 The project directory is as follows:

-|-- [network-url-sample](https://github.com/HMS-Core/hms-network-demo/tree/main/network-url-sample) URL network request example
+|-- [network-url-sample](https://github.com/HMS-Core/hms-network-demo/tree/main/network-url-sample) URL network request sample

-|-- [network-filemanager-sample](https://github.com/HMS-Core/hms-network-demo/tree/main/network-filemanager-sample) File upload and download request example
+|-- [network-filemanager-sample](https://github.com/HMS-Core/hms-network-demo/tree/main/network-filemanager-sample) File upload and download request sample

 ## Precautions
  1. It is recommended that the Android SDK version be 19 or later, and the JDK version be 1.8 or later.